Catalogue: Traditional Program:

 The Brogue, a literary journal devoted to creative writing and other fine arts at Belhaven, is published once a year under sponsorship of the Creative Writing Department.

-The Kilt, the student handbook, is published by the office of student life and provides information regarding services, regulations, and student organizations.
+The Kilt, the student handbook, is published by the office of student life and provides information regarding policy, procedures, regulations and services.

 The Tartan, a publication for alumni and friends, includes news of alumni and campus events and is published twice a year by the office of public information.